joemoose/dungeoneers.d20/docs/play.md

 ### Restoring Your Luck

-Anytime you roll a critical success on an attribute check, your LUCK increases.
-Conversely, rolling a critical failure decreases your luck.
+Anytime you roll a critical success on an attribute check, increase your LUCK score by one point to a maximum of 18.
+Conversely, rolling a critical failure decreases your LUCK score by one point to a minimum of zero.

 ## Zones

 The game uses **zones** as abstractions of distance and area to divide larger physical spaces into smaller units, like rooms in a house.

-For example, at the start of combat, the GM divides the battlefield into at least three zones; one where the party starts, one where the opponents start, and the area between them.
+For example, at the start of combat, the GM divides the battlefield into at least three zones: one where the party starts, one where the opponents start, and the other between them.

 The distance within and between zones is relative: